bearded7/StoreManager-Flask-and-Python-API/README.md

 1. The Plan

-In this exercise, we will create an in-memory JSON DB to store and manipulate a simple employee database and develop RESTful APIs to perform CRUD operations using GET and POST methods.
+In this exercise, we will create an in-memory JSON Database to store and manipulate a simple store database and develop RESTful APIs to perform CRUD operations using GET and POST methods.
 We will develop the below APIs
 i) GET  /StoreManager/api/v1/Products/All     - Retrieve all products in the database ii) GET /StoreManager/api/v1/Products/<id>      - Retrieve the details of given product using Id iii) GET  /StoreManager/api/v1/Sales/All            - Retrieve all sales records in the database